discos/doc/user/noto/Backend.rst

 Consider that the above-listed bandwidths do not correspond to the true observed ones, for the reason discussed in Initial Setup.
-When accumulations of the data “dumps” are requiredbefore integrating them to the output file, it is possible to set the integration time as follows::
+When accumulations of the data “dumps” are required before integrating them to the output file, it is possible to set the integration time as follows::

     > integration=[N]